PagerDuty (PD)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-PagerDuty has shown impressive cash profitability, driven by its attractive business model and cost-effective customer acquisition strategy that give it the option to invest in new products and services rather than sales and marketing.
-The company’s free cash flow margin averaged 22.2% over the last year, better than the broader software sector.
-The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
-GAAP operating profit expenses these line items, but free cash flow does not.
+PagerDuty has shown impressive cash profitability, driven by its attractive business model that gives it the option to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 20.8% over the last year, better than the broader software sector.

 PagerDuty Trailing 12-Month Free Cash Flow Margin

-PagerDuty’s free cash flow clocked in at $20.93 million in Q3, equivalent to a 16.8% margin.
-This cash profitability was in line with the comparable period last year but below its one-year average.
-In a silo, this isn’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.
+PagerDuty’s free cash flow clocked in at $22.56 million in Q4, equivalent to a 18.1% margin.
+The company’s cash profitability regressed as it was 5.5 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
+Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.

 We were impressed by PagerDuty’s optimistic full-year EPS guidance, which blew past analysts’ expectations.
-We were also glad its EPS guidance for next quarter exceeded Wall Street’s estimates.
-On the other hand, its full-year revenue guidance slightly missed and its revenue guidance for next quarter fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 7.2% to $14.10 immediately after reporting.
+We were also happy its billings narrowly outperformed Wall Street’s estimates.
+On the other hand, its revenue guidance for next year suggests a significant slowdown in demand and its full-year revenue guidance fell short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock traded down 14.9% to $6.24 immediately following the results.

-PagerDuty’s business quality ultimately falls short of our standards.
+PagerDuty doesn’t pass our quality test.
 Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.
-And while the company’s admirable gross margin indicates excellent unit economics, the downside is its operating margins are low compared to other software companies.

-PagerDuty’s price-to-sales ratio based on the next 12 months is 2.3x.
+PagerDuty’s price-to-sales ratio based on the next 12 months is 1.3x.
 While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better investments elsewhere.
+There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.